vfeltrin89/vfeltrin89/README.md

 - 🌱 I’m currently studying [CS50](https://cs50.harvard.edu/) at HarvardX
 - 🤔 I’m looking for help with programming logic, algorithms...

-I'm passionate about playing :drum:, drinking :beer:,:coffee: and as a good italian, eating :pizza:
+I'm passionate about :airplane:, playing :drum:, drinking :beer:,:coffee: and as a good italian, eating :pizza:

 :european_post_office: Where you can find me: [Linkedin](https://www.linkedin.com/in/vfeltrin/), [Instagram](https://www.instagram.com/vinifeltrin)